Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Introduction

-A broad class of phenomena in many body condensed matter physics is governed by the principles of relativistic CFTs \cite{GiamarchiB, FradkinB, Voit1995, Senechal2004, NagaosaQFT, Affleck:1990iv, Affleck:1990zd, GiaQuenCft} and the Luttinger Liquid (LL) (or Tomonaga-Luttinger liquid) \cite{GiamarchiB, FradkinB, Voit1995, Senechal2004, NagaosaQFT, Mattlieb, Lutt63} is one of the most prominently studied CFTs in this context.
-LL categorizes an extensive range of many body phases in one dimensional (1D) and quasi-one dimensional systems \cite{QSHEdge, Kane, Glazman, Wen, Haldane1981, FuruKondo, SB1, SB2, SB3}.
+A broad class of phenomena in many-body condensed matter physics is governed by the principles of relativistic CFTs \cite{DiFrancesco:1997nk, GiamarchiB, FradkinB, Voit1995, Senechal2004, NagaosaQFT, Affleck:1990iv, Affleck:1990zd, GiaQuenCft} and the (Tomonaga-) Luttinger Liquid (LL) \cite{GiamarchiB, FradkinB, Voit1995, Senechal2004, NagaosaQFT, Mattlieb, Lutt63} is one of the most prominently studied CFTs in this context.
+LL categorizes an extensive range of many body phases in one dimensional (1D) and quasi-1D systems \cite{QSHEdge, Kane, Glazman, Wen, Haldane1981, FuruKondo, SB1, SB2, SB3}.
 Well known relativistic CFT techniques are known to fail \cite{japaninstability,GiamarchiB,Franchini2017,Cabra2004} at a particular point in parameter space of such LL-like theories, which is referred to as \textit{Phase Separation} (PS) \cite{japaninstability, Lewen2021, Moreno, Batrouni}.
 Analytic studies of the PS region have thus been fraught with difficulties.
-In this paper, we put forward a solution to this problem and suggest that a new paradigm is required to tackle this issue which would be applicable to all systems admitting a LL-like description.
+In this paper, we put forward a {continuum-level description} of this problem and suggest that a new paradigm is required to tackle this issue that is applicable to all systems admitting a LL-like description.

-We show that the approach to PS region is directly related to the emergence of Carrollian symmetry from relativistic ones.
-Physics at this point is governed by Carrollian version of CFTs, much like in many systems relativistic CFTs dictate behaviour at critical points.
-The central message of this paper is the following: \\ {\em{The physics of phase separation in the Luttinger Liquid parameter space, where conventional methods fail, is dictated by an underlying emergent Carrollian description that helps to gain analytic control over the region.}}
+We show that the approach to PS region is directly related to the emergence of Carrollian symmetry.
+Physics at PS is naturally captured by Carrollian CFTs, much like in many systems relativistic CFTs dictate behaviour at critical points.
+Our central message is: the physics of phase separation in the Luttinger Liquid parameter space, where conventional methods fail, is naturally described by an underlying emergent Carrollian description that helps to gain analytic control over the region.